Goldcrest partners logo

 Individuals | Professional Coaching

 The physical practice necessary to become a Grand Slam champion is clear for all to see.
 It also requires a huge amount of mental work for players to be at the top of their game.
-In his seminal book, The Inner Game of Tennis, Timothy Gallwey explored, the part the mind plays in successfully learning and performing in sport.
+In his seminal book, The Inner Game of Tennis, Timothy Gallwey explored the part the mind plays in successfully learning and performing in sport.
 It’s an interesting read with many themes that are also pertinent for those looking to improve their capabilities at work.

 Here, we explore three of the key ideas Gallwey highlighted as vital to success in The Inner Game of Tennis: self-awareness, self-acceptance and self-trust.